pydjinni/pydjinni/docs/cmake.md

 ### Find Package

-The CMake module is distributed with the Pydjinni Python package.
+The CMake module is distributed with the PyDjinni Python package.
 It can be discovered automatically in the current Python environment with this `FindPyDjinni` module:

 [:octicons-download-16: FindPyDjinni.cmake](https://raw.githubusercontent.com/pydjinni/pydjinni/{{ git.tag }}/src/pydjinni/cmake/modules/FindPyDjinni.cmake){ .md-button download="FindPyDjinni.cmake" }